 - If deemed necessary, the individual will be transported to the nearest hospital emergency room to be evaluated for a drug overdose.

 - If the individual is a student, the dean of students, in consultation with the attending physician, may notify the parent or guardian about the hospitalization with or without the student’s permission based on the circumstances.

 - College of Osteopathic Medicine/health services should receive a copy of the emergency incident report as soon as possible.

-- The dean of campus life or designee and the director of housing and residential life, if applicable, should interview the student and medical personnel.
+- The dean of students or designee and the director of housing and residential life, if applicable, should interview the student and medical personnel.

-- If the student is not granted permission to return to the residence halls, the dean of campus life should contact the student’s parents or guardians (or emergency contact) so that they can assume responsibility for care.
+- If the student is not granted permission to return to the residence halls, the dean of students should contact the student’s parents or guardians (or emergency contact) so that they can assume responsibility for care.